“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”

 “As something you want to do and not because you are being taken advantage of” (2 Cor 9.5).

 The New Testament always uses this word in a bad sense (Mk 7:22; Lk 12:15; Rom.
-1:29; Eph 5:3; I Th.
+1:29; Eph 5:3; 1 Th.
 2:5).
 “They are experts in greed” (2 Pet.
 2.14).
-Gadgets, stuff and things do not make up real life.
-Often people who have all the stuff have the least of true life.
+Gadgets, stuff, and things do not make up real life.
+Often people who possess all the possessions they need have the least of true life.
 The “good life” is not necessarily good.
-They have no monopoly of life.
+They have no monopoly on life.

-Once we strip off the camouflage of covetousness by confessing it as sin, by identifying it for what it is, then God gives us relief from greed.
+Once we strip off the camouflage of covetousness by confessing it as sin and identifying it for what it is, God gives us relief from being governed by greed.

 The desire to have more and more is a vanity that can never satisfy.

-Satisfaction comes from knowing Christ (Phil.
+Satisfaction comes from knowing Christ (Php.
 4:10-13).
-Knowing him personally will displace your need for more.
+Knowing Him personally will displace your need for more.